-- On-label (intended) and off-label (not intended, but predictable) use cases; - Model performance measurements in terms of the relevant metrics depending on various factors, including the affected group, instrumentation, and deployment environment; - Descriptions of training and evaluation data; and - Ethical considerations, caveats, and recommendations
+- Basic information; - On-label (intended) and off-label (not intended, but predictable) use cases; - Model performance measurements in terms of the relevant metrics depending on various factors, including the affected group, instrumentation, and deployment environment; - Descriptions of training and evaluation data; and - Ethical considerations, caveats, and recommendations - 99 Adapted from Margaret Mitchell, Simone Wu, Andrew Zaldivar, Parker Barnes, Lucy Vasserman, Ben Hutchinson, Elena Spitzer, Inioluwa Deborah Raji, and Timnit Gebru, "Model Cards for Model Reporting," FAT '19: Proceedings of the Conference on Fairness, Accountability, and Transparency, at 220-229 (Jan.
+2019), https://doi. org/10 1145/3287560 3287596

 System cards are used to make disclosures about how entire AI systems, often composed of a series of models working together, perform a specific task.
-A system card can show step-by-step how the system processes actual input, for example to compute a ranking or make a prediction.
+100 A system card can show step-by-step how the system processes actual input, for example to compute a ranking or make a prediction.
 Proponents state that, in addition to the disclosures about individual models set forth in model cards, system cards are intended to consider factors including deployment contexts and real-world interactions.
+101

 These artifacts might be formatted in the form of a "nutritional label," which would present standardized information in an analogous format to the "Nutrition Facts" label mandated by the FDA.
-Twilio's "AI Nutrition Facts" project shows what a label might look like in the AI context, pictured on the left.
+Twilio's "AI Nutrition Facts" project shows what a label might look like in the AI context, pictured on the left.102

 Model cards and system cards are often accompanied by lengthier technical reports describing the training and capabilities of the system.
+103

 Many AI system developers have begun voluntarily releasing these artifacts.
-The authors of such artifacts often state that they are written to conform to the recom-
+104 The authors of such artifacts often state that they are written to conform to the recom-